maz-kar/CrypticGecko/README.md

 Add UITests for all the Views

 On 06.09:
-- Finish Saving with CoreData
+- Finish Reloading the list with updated data.
--